Code-Institute-Submissions/m24-salon-app/README.md

 # Salon App
 **Interactive Flask application**

-To *request an appointment* the user can click on the <a href="http://m24-plug-humancode.c9users.io:8080/">*green button*</a> inside the home page .
+To *request an appointment* the user can click on the <a href="http://m24-hairsalon-app.herokuapp.com/"> *Appointments*</a> on his or her device.
-<br/>He or she can<a href="http://m24-plug-humancode.c9users.io:8080/add_request_user"> *pick a date*</a> and give their contact details:name mobile & email address
-and with a drop down menu choose what type of treatment.

-Mean while back at the salon the administrator is able to see the in coming<a href="http://m24-plug-humancode.c9users.io:8080/admin/"> *Appointments*</a> on his or her device.
 The administrator can call or message back by clicking one of the buttons.
 If the button *“whats app”* was clicked an *automatic message* is generated using the supplied data from the user, the administrator suggests a time buy amending the message before sending.
-In the case that a client should want to book via telecon then the admin can press the small green + button and make a <a href="http://m24-plug-humancode.c9users.io:8080/admin/add_request_admin">*new appointment.*</a>
+In the case that a client should want to book via telecon then the admin can press the small green + button and make a <a href="http://m24-hairsalon-app.herokuapp.com/admin/">*new appointment.*</a>

 After the user/client has received the treatment the admin/hair dresser can directly fill out The transaction by going into admin/transactions and clicking on the (small green + button) a new transaction form will appear, the name of the client can be found under the dropdown menu.(Choose which client)